Maria Eloisa Tipton, J.D.

 Anita lives in Estes Park Colorado with her partner and two cats.
 She enjoys hiking, biking, and cooking.
 She is trying to relearn backcountry skiing after having lived in Australia for such a long time.
 In joining the STAR board, she will offer her expertise in research, theory and grant writing.
 She also hopes to strengthen collaborations between Colorado State University’s Occupational Therapy Department and STAR.

 Holly Healy is a Board-Certified Family Nurse Practitioner and Lactation Consultant who has worked in Pediatrics for over 15 years.
+She is also an adjunct Nursing Professor for ECPI University’s Registered Nursing Program.
 She completed her Undergraduate Degree in Nursing at James Madison University in 2002 where she received the department’s award for Clinical Excellence.
-She received her Master of Science in Nursing from Georgetown University in 2005 and will receive her Doctor of Nursing from GU in 2022.
+She received her Master of Science in Nursing from Georgetown University in 2005 and Doctor of Nursing from GU in 2022.

 Lisa Marnell, OTD, MBA